 Some people may say they were born gifted writers and editors, but in reality, writing is about practice.
-Take a look back at some of the early work of your favourite journalists and authors and we’re sure that these pieces are nowhere near as good as their current work.
+Take a look back at some of the early work of your favorite journalists and authors, and we’re sure that these pieces are nowhere near as good as their current work.

 Write every day if you can, this doesn’t mean writing essays every day, even if you can write a short sentence in your journal, that’s better than nothing.
 Finding time to write every day will help to keep your creative juices flowing and will help you come up with new ideas, new ways of looking at things, and new ways to share your opinions through the written word.

-The more you write, you’ll notice that your ‘voice’ starts to develop over time.
-Your written voice is just the tone in which you write, this could be formal, chatty, witty, dry or optimistic–whatever your voice may be, lean into it.
+The more you write, you’ll notice your ‘voice’ starts to develop over time.
+Your written voice is just the tone in which you write, this could be formal, chatty, witty, dry, or optimistic–whatever your voice may be, lean into it.

 A great way to get your foot in the world of published writing is to start your own beauty blog.
 Blogs are free to set up on a lot of platforms, and you can instantly publish articles for the whole world to see.

-You can blog about whatever you want; your personal life, beauty products, reviews etc. but use it as somewhere you can test out different styles of writing, different kinds of articles, and for you to develop an understanding of how to write popular content.
+You can blog about whatever you want; your personal life, beauty products, reviews, etc. but use it as somewhere you can test out different styles of writing, and different kinds of articles, and for you to develop an understanding of how to write popular content.

 Just because being a beauty blogger is a hobby also doesn’t mean that you can’t use it as a professional tool.
 You can totally mention your blog in your CVs and job application forms, it sets a really good impression on potential employees as it shows how passionate and dedicated you are to writing.